-We have selected a handful of boutique hotels and gloriously remote lakeside lodges.
-Those who like getting their hands dirty can stay on a working estancia, setting out each morning with the gauchos to herd cattle, stopping for asado (barbecue) lunches of prime beef or fresh trout before enjoying a doze in the shade or a dip in the river.
+We have selected a handful of boutique hotels and gloriously remote lakeside lodges to suit any occasion.
+Those who like getting their hands dirty can stay on a working estancia, setting out each morning with the gauchos to herd cattle, stopping for asado (traditional Argentine barbecue) lunches of prime beef or fresh trout before enjoying a doze in the shade or a dip in the river.

-Patagonia’s fly-fishing for rainbow and brown trout is among the finest and most picturesque in the world.
+Northern Patagonia’s fly-fishing for rainbow and brown trout is among the finest and most picturesque in the world.
 The region also boasts two of the continent’s best golf courses and offers wonderful opportunities for bird-watchers.
-Come winter, Bariloche and San Martin de Los Andes come into their own as South America’s most scenic ski resorts.
+Come winter, Bariloche and San Martin de Los Andes blossom into a beautiful hinterland as South America’s most scenic ski resorts begin their operations.